Discover the Penguin books that shaped us

 If you’re unsure what crop and bleed marks are, click here for our cover design jargon buster.

-Please include the front cover only on the first page of your PDF and a full cover spread (front, spine and back cover) on the second page of your PDF (supplied as one document) – as illustrated in this example.
+For each book title, please include the front cover only on the first page of your PDF and a full cover spread (front, spine and back cover) on the second page of your PDF (supplied as one document).
+This means you will submit a 6-page PDF – as illustrated in this example.

 You can do this by creating your InDesign document with ‘facing pages’ selected, which will make it into a book and magazine format.